Yandex Cloud

 sudo apt update && sudo apt install jq

-4. To install the Helm chart with the Ingress Controller, run this command:
+4. To install a Helm chart with an ingress controller, run this command:

 cat sa-key.json | helm registry login cr.yandex --username 'json_key' --password-stdin && \